 I want to tell you an episode.
 A few years ago I was there and there was a guy from Japan with a little kid.
 They couldn’t take part in the parade because during the journey the luggage with costumes was lost.
 Locals immediately help them tailoring new costumes for them.
 They were helped and proud to appear in the street together with all chimney sweeps.
 This real story gives you the idea of the atmosphere and how welcoming is the people of Santa Maria Maggiore and Valle Vigezzo.

 4. Activities and events

 How to reach Santa Maria Maggiore

 If you want to go to Santa Maria Maggiore you have two options: the car, you can rent one, or the train.
 You can go there through the highway from Turin and Milan, also from Locarno, it is easy and fast to get there.
 If you prefer the train from Milan or Turin you go to Novara and then to Domodossola.
 From there use the Ferrovia Vigezzina-Centovalli for the last part of the trip.
 To get more hints about Santa Maria Maggiore and the connections I suggest you visit the official website.

 Organizing the trip

-I can’t suggest any accommodation because I slept in a private house, guest of some friends of mine.
+I can’t suggest any accommodation because I slept in a private house, a guest of some friends of mine.
 Around the place, there are hotels, Bed & Breakfast, and holiday houses.
-Check the map below.
 Local restaurants then will give you a great journey into the local food traditions.